krasimir/react-in-patterns/patterns/dependency-injection/README.md

 ---

 Big part of the modules/components that we write have dependencies.
 A proper management of these dependencies is critical for the success of the project.
-There is a technique (some people consider it as a *pattern*) called [*dependency injection*](http://krasimirtsonev.com/blog/article/Dependency-injection-in-JavaScript) that helps solving the problem.
+There is a technique (most people consider it a *pattern*) called [*dependency injection*](http://krasimirtsonev.com/blog/article/Dependency-injection-in-JavaScript) that helps solving the problem.

 In React the need of dependency injector is easily visible.
 Let's consider the following application tree: